remote-mob/cardboard/Journal.md

 ## 2020-06-01 07:00

 - The shadow is red and looks unrealistic
 - When grabbing a card, it does not look as if it is 'lifted' because it stays at the exact same location as when it was on table.
 Offset slightly?
 - Be able to move any visible card.

 **Insights**

+- Event-based switches work when changes are small and there is a risk that some rotations take very long.
+- Happy and surprised that we managed to complete so many TODOs.
+- Depending on the task it's good to get some help finding where in the code changes should be made.
+The risk is that there way solutions are made is limited.

 ## 2020-05-26 19:00